SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/postgresql-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml file required for Mysql collection.
+In this step, you will configure the yaml file required for Mysql collection.

 Below is the required input:

-- **Error Log Path** - enter the path of the error log file for your PostgreSQL instance.
+- **Error Log Path**. enter the path of the error log file for your PostgreSQL instance.
-- **Endpoint** - enter the url of the server which needs to be monitored.
+- **Endpoint**. enter the url of the server which needs to be monitored.
 Default endpoint is `localhost:5432`
-- **UserName** - enter the PostgreSQL username.
+- **UserName**. enter the PostgreSQL username.
-- **Password** - password for the user name which is being used for scrapping the PostgreSQL metrics.
+- **Password**. password for the user name which is being used for scrapping the PostgreSQL metrics.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.